For established researchers to develop new knowledge, skills and ideas in one or more research centres outside the UK

-Candidates who have previously held an International Academic Fellowship may reapply but at least seven years should have elapsed since the previous grant.
+Candidates who have previously held an International Fellowship may reapply but at least seven years should have elapsed since the previous grant.

-Applicants who have previously held a Research Fellowship are eligible to apply if at least three years have elapsed between their application for the Research Fellowship and the International Academic Fellowship.
+Applicants who have previously held a Research Fellowship are eligible to apply if at least three years have elapsed between their application for the Research Fellowship and the International Fellowship.

 Applicants should provide a detailed account summarising the proposed programme of activity (objectives, nature of activities, methodology, location(s) and expected outcome/gain).

 Applications will be considered in all subject areas except:

 - studies of disease, illness and disabilities in humans and animals, or research that is intended to inform clinical practice or the development of medical applications

 These areas are excluded because substantial funding is available from other sources for applied medical research and the Trust’s priority is to support investigations of a fundamental nature.

 Fellowships are tenable for between 3 and 24 months.

 Fellowships must be started between 1 June after receipt of the grant offer and 1 May the following year.